ST10079125/Randiance-Hub-APP/README.md

 - Simplify service discovery and appointment scheduling.
 - Enable user registration with encrypted credentials and SSO.
 - Provide beauty professionals with management and booking tools.
-- Offer multilingual support (English and isiZulu).
+- Offer multilingual support (English, Sepedi and Venda).
 - Include offline functionality and push notifications.
 - Prepare the app for Google Play Store publication.